Profile - Thomas

 Moldfront Assembly Machine Tool

-Advantages of ultrasound-based flow front detection
+Advantages of ultrasonic flow front detection

-Ultrasound-based flow front detection offers several advantages over other methods:
+Ultrasonic flow front detection offers several advantages over other methods:

 • Die Methode erfasst dynamisch und in Echtzeit Veränderungen der Fließfront, was eine schnelle Reaktionszeit im Bereich von < 5 Millisekunden ermöglicht.

-• The method is independent of material and tool design and can therefore be applied to a wide range of applications.
+• The method is independent of the material and tool design and can therefore be applied to a wide range of applications.

 The MoldFront ultrasonic sensor technology can be used analogously.
 While the pressure sensor system measures the increase in pressure in the cavity in order to detect the flow front, the MoldFront ultrasonic sensor system uses density changes in the cavity.
 This accurately detects whether the steel/air or steel/plastic interface exists at the measurement point.
 This works equally well for other metals, such as aluminum or copper.